RaunTheIronshod/The-Institute-Of-Games/README.md

 --------
 Lazer Fighter
 --------
 Lazer fighter is a baseline project that is intended for future production, producing a game slice focused on player movement and basic side view shooter mechanics.
 The game features a wave system for enemy spawning as well as multiple enemy types, player powerup system with a variety of powerups, a player health and combat system in the form of projectiles, and a score and high score feature

+The use of AI in this product is mainly to aid with feature implementation and code cleanup, lengthy elements of code review and block context implementation using Windsurf for in-IDE implementation and chatGPT for more complex development.
+Consistent re-writes where required to avoid bad code practices and poor structure, though even with this fact the production speed was undeniably faster in the long run

+Windsurf initially produced messy code and required some amount of prompting with technical specifics to produce something closer to industry standard, it had a habit of ignoring the text bulk and trying to solve the problem with a single method or function, contrastingly chatGPT was able to absorb the entire filecode and analyse it before responding, though it habitually forgot what it was trying to do when another prompt was passed, it would show slight deviation in naming conventions which required cleanup.

 Space Invaders
 ----------